Hidden Divergence Vs Regular Divergence: Basics and Examples

 Regular Divergence

 In the chart above, the price formed a regular bearish divergence with the relative strength index.
 The RSI left an overbought area, which was an additional confirmation of an upcoming decline.
 However, as it's risky to rely on one indicator, a trader could consider a signal of the shooting star candlestick (1).
-Appearing at the peak of an uptrend, it predicts a market reversal.
+Appearing at the peak of an uptrend, it suggests a market reversal.
 While a trader could have used it to go short, this wouldn't be enough to identify exit points.

 The nearest support level (2) wasn't that obvious, so a trader could have added the EMA cross tool.
 Although the exponential moving average is a lagging indicator, it can provide precise exit points if used with short periods.
 In this case, there are 9- and 26-day MAs.
 The trader could have exited the market once the EMA cross occurred (3).